oddhill/worksample-backend-api/README.md

 The finished work sample should have a readme describing how to get the API up and running.

-We expect you to host the code as a repository on Github under your own profile.
+We expect you to host the code as a repository on Github or GitLab under your own profile.

 ## Data source